-Expenditures over Appropriations - General fund expenditures exceed budgeted amounts for the years ended June 30, 2021 and 2020.
-Expenditures in excess of budgeted amounts were off set by revenues in excess of budgeted amounts.
+Expenditures over Appropriations - General fund expenditures exceed budgeted amounts for the year ended June 30, 2022.
+Unbudgeted expenditures for roof repairs occurred during the year.

 NOTE 3 - DEPOSITS AND INVESTMENTS

 In accordance with North Dakota Statutes, the District maintains deposits at the depository banks designed by the governing board.
 All depositories are members of the Federal Reserve System.